It feels like everyone is moving to Portugal these days.

 Many people say Portuguese is a difficult language to learn.
 That’s true to a certain extent.

-All in all, living in Portugal is an excellent decision for many foreigners.
+All in all, living in Portugal is an excellent decision for many immigrants.